andreigi/oliodigest/_posts/2019-09-08-Hopium-When-is-the-Next-Altcoin-Season.md

 I'm thinking around October 2019 to January 2020, a new altcoin season may start. **But only if Bitcoin starts to break $14,000 resistance levels or maintain this price as a support level after breaking it.**

+> The idea that altcoins can't go up because there are no new market participants in altcoins is absurd.
+Do you really think Ma and Pa will buy a shitcoin because it's down 95%?
+No, they'll buy a shitcoin that is up 1000% because their friend doubled his money with it. - [CryptoDonAlt](https://twitter.com/CryptoDonAlt/status/1170106684095815680)